crhntr/muxt/docs/getting_started.md

 ## 3. Generating Your First Routes

-In this example, muxt will generate a function registering a handler for the HTTP request `GET /` It will return an html page with the text "Hello, world!".
+In this example, `muxt` will generate a function registering a handler for the HTTP request `GET /` It will return a response with the text "Hello, world!".

 ### Create the "html/template" entrypoint